phwizard/beholder-tau-ceti/README.md

 ## Authors

-- **Vira Filatova** — independent researcher
+- **Vira Filatova** — vira AT deepxhub.com, DeepX https://deepxhub.com/
-- **Taras Filatov** — independent researcher (taras@deepxhub.com)
+- **Taras Filatov** — taras AT deepxhub.com, DeepX https://deepxhub.com/

 ## AI tool use disclosure

-Analysis, code, and draft preparation benefited substantially from the Anthropic Claude language model (Opus 4.7) acting as a research assistant under sustained human direction.
-Per AAS journal policy, Claude is not listed as an author.
+Analysis benefited substantially from work performed by the Anthropic Claude language model (Opus 4.7) acting as a research assistant: code authoring, milestone-by-milestone analysis and detection of methodological errors.
 The full development history (23 milestones, 5,500 lines of analysis code, conversation logs) lives in the parent project at https://github.com/phwizard/beholder (private; available on request).

 ## License